WHAT IS GUM DISEASE OR PERIODONTAL DISEASE?

 - Changes in the fit of partial dentures or bridges

-If you have any signs of gum disease, call Shamblott Family Dentistry TODAY at 952-935-5599 for a FREE new patient exam and x-rays (panoramic and bitewing).
+If you have any signs of gum disease, call Shamblott Family Dentistry TODAY at 952-935-5599 for a new patient exam and x-rays (panoramic and bitewing).

 TYPES OF GUM DISEASE OR PERIODONTAL DISEASE

 Gum disease in its early stages is often painless and invisible.
 Left untreated, gum disease always results in the loss of teeth.
 By the time gum disease becomes painful, it has usually taken hold of the mouth.
-Once that happens, patients either face extraction of their teeth or time consuming, expensive treatment.
+Once that happens, patients either face extraction of their teeth or time-consuming, expensive treatment.
 It is easier to prevent gum disease from developing in the first place by daily brushing and flossing than to end up losing teeth and needing dentures.
 Once diagnosed, gum disease must be treated immediately and aggressively to control it and prevent it from getting worse.

 Gingivitis is a precursor to gum disease.
 If left untreated, gingivitis will turn into gum disease.

 It is characterized by swollen, red and irritated gums without any destruction of bone.
 Depending on the amount of tartar or calculus present, treatments range from a regular cleaning or prophylaxis to a full mouth debridement.
 A full mouth debridement, followed a short time later by a second cleaning, will promote initial healing.
 Then we can accurately asses the condition of your gums.
 A full mouth debridement will improve the condition of your gums so that you can clean the base of the pockets or sulcus.
-Most of the time, gingivitis is successfully treated by a full mouth debridement and follow up fine scale appointments.
+Most of the time, gingivitis is successfully treated by a full mouth debridement and follow up fine-scale appointments.
 Excellent daily brushing and flossing complete the treatment for gingivitis.

 HOW DOES GUM DISEASE PROGRESS?

 Plaque is a sticky yellow film that accumulates on teeth.
 It is made of bacteria, not food debris, and is toxic.
 The bacteria are fed by the foods and beverages you consume.
 As the bacteria break down their food, they excrete toxic waste products called endotoxins.
 The endotoxins are excreted into the pocket around your teeth causing the gums to become red and inflamed and to bleed easily.
 This is called gingivitis and it is the first stage of gum disease.
 Gingivitis is easily reversed with daily flossing and twice a day brushing.
-If brushing and flossing is able to remove the toxic waste products, the gum tissue will heal within a few weeks.
+If brushing and flossing are able to remove the toxic waste products, the gum tissue will heal within a few weeks.

 If the gingivitis and bleeding gums are not treated the destructive process will continue, leading to the next stage of gum disease, bone loss.
 As the amount of toxins in the sulcus or pocket grows over time, the bone supporting the teeth starts to shrink away to protect the body from the infection in the pocket.
 The receding bone makes the pocket around the tooth even deeper, making it nearly impossible to clean without the professional help of a dental hygienist.
-Over time, the plaque will harden and is now called tarter or calculus.
+Over time, the plaque will harden and is now called tartar or calculus.
 This becomes a vicious cycle of the tarter and calculus causing the bone to shrink away, making the pocket deeper and deeper, making it harder to remove the tarter and calculus.